 Creating a culture of excellence is the key to our success, which is why we work hard to give our employees the tools and training to achieve more.
-We know that when our employees are taken care of, our business partners get the most out of their Douglas Dynamics experience, helping us to remain North America's premier manufacturer of vehicle attachments and equipment.
+We know that when our employees are taken care of, our business partners get the most out of their Douglas Dynamics experience, helping us to remain North America's premier manufacturer and upfitter of work truck and equipment.